Eulith/CodeExercise02/README.md

   it's robust, whether it's extendable.

 **2) The time you spend on the exersice.**
-We'll ask you when you start, how much time you expect to spend on it and evaluate you based on that.
-You're free to lengthen the initial time allocation if you want (no "points" either way, we'll only look at how long it took in total).
-The "timer" starts when we send you this repo link.
+The start time is when you create the public repo mentioned above.
+You're free to take as long as you want.
 We suggest you start immediately, but we don't expect you to finish it in 1 sitting (although you can if you want).
 We'll look at your Github commits and expect you to commit with a certain regularity (i.e. no single commit answers).
 We view the time you spend as an indication of your interest and work ethic